Written by

 Eh, hard to tell.
 He didn't kiss her.

-If they're having an affair, he might not want to broadcast it, just in case there's a pair of really attractive private investigators sitting in a car outside the restaurant.
+If they're having an affair, he might not want to broadcast it.
+Just in case a pair of really attractive PIs happen to be watching.

 Maybe.
 There's a table next to them.
 Should we go in?